hamedmehranfar/Shinyproject/README.md

 http://shiny-group-project.loca.lt/

-*This section is still under development the link will be updated once it is ready*
+*This section is still under development and the link might not be stable*

 # Credits
 This document is prepared with the collaboration of a group of four.
 The contribution of each memeber are listed as the following: